Last updated: 19 January 2024

 Professor Holger Nehring is Chair of Contemporary European History at the University of Stirling.
 He has worked on the history of social movements (especially peace movements) and the history of the Cold War (especially Cold War military infrastructure) and British and West German foreign policy.
 Together with Stefan Berger (University of Bochum, Germany) he co-edits the book series Palgrave Studies in the History of Social Movements.
 Before coming to Scotland, Holger completed his DPhil at the University of Oxford as a Rhodes Scholar before moving to various academic positions at the University of Sheffield.

 Dr Jessica Douthwaite is a Postdoctoral Research Fellow at the University of Stirling working on the collaboration with National Museums Scotland, Materialising the Cold War.
 Her Collaborative Doctoral Partnership PhD based at IWM, London and University of Strathclyde was titled Voices of the Cold War in Britain, 1945-1962 and awarded in 2018.
 She is currently writing a monograph which explores how the national and international landscapes of post-war Britain contextualised and influenced civilian experiences of Cold War security.
 She specialises in oral history methodology, gender and cultural studies and international politics.

-Marianne Spence is the project's Administrator at National Museums Scotland.
+Linden Williamson is the project's Administrator at National Museums Scotland.

 Materialising the Cold War is a collaboration between National Museums Scotland and the University of Stirling.
 The project will explore how the Cold War, its global experience and heritage are described in museums and how museums can adapt to tell this story in future.
 Our research will achieve this in two ways: first, by evaluating existing displays and collections together with key partners in the UK, in Germany and in Norway, and second by creating a new, ground-breaking special exhibition at NMS on the basis of our findings.